Alexhuszagh/rust-lexical/README.md

 2. It supports rounding schemes other than round-to-nearest, tie-even.
 3. It inlines aggressively, producing significant binary bloat.
 4. It contains effectively dead code for efficient higher-order arbitrary-precision integer algorithms, for rare use-cases requiring asymptotically faster algorithms.

+# Version Support

+Lexical is tested to work from Rustc versions of 1.24-1.35, and should work on newer versions as well.
+Please report any errors compiling lexical for any Rust compiler 1.24.0 or later.

+# Changelog

+All changes since 2.2.0 are documented in [CHANGELOG](CHANGELOG).

 # License